 Work with us!

-If you are looking to get real-world workplace experience before you graduate, then let us equip you with the skills and experience you are looking for.
-Whether it is managing our payroll and taxes, or being out in the field talking to an interesting assortment of people, we have a position for you!
-Join us to be a part of a contrarian student newspaper working on news, investigative journalism, arts and sports coverage, opinions, graphics and more.
+If you are looking to get real-world workplace experience before you graduate, let us equip you with the skills and experience you are looking for!
+Whether it is managing our payroll and taxes, designing our covers and finding article images, or being out in the field interviewing an assortment of people, we have a position for you.
+Join us to become an integral part of our contrarian student newspaper working on news, investigative journalism, arts and sports coverage, opinions, graphics, and more.
 Become a student journalist.

 In order to apply for any of the open positions posted below, you’ll need to email an application to firstname.lastname@example.org with your resume and a cover letter.
 If you’re applying for a writing or editing position you’ll also be required to send in two writing samples that showcase your abilities.
 These can be pieces you’ve written for courses previously, academic papers, articles published in other papers, articles you’ve contributed to our paper, or even creative writing.
 Really, whatever you feel would give us a good idea of your ability to research, condense, and convey information, and/or to edit for grammar, structure, and clarity.
 If you’re applying for a position where graphic editing or design may be a part of your role (Advertising Manager; Graphic Editor; Multimedia Editor; Production Manager; Technical Editor), please give an overview of your experience in your cover letter; sending samples of previous work may aid us in sorting out the best role to place you in, and is encouraged if you have them available.